nautobot/nautobot/nautobot/docs/additional-features/jobs.md

         ...
 ```

-Again, defining user variables is totally optional; you may create a job with just a `run()` method if no user input is needed.
+Again, defining user variables is totally optional; you may create a job with a `run()` method with only the `self` argument if no user input is needed.

 !!! warning
     When writing Jobs that create and manipulate data it is recommended to make use of the `validated_save()` convenience method which exists on all core models.
 This method saves the instance data but first enforces model validation logic.
 Simply calling `save()` on the model instance **does not** enforce validation automatically and may lead to bad data.
 See the development [best practices](../development/best-practices.md).